 Moving everyone to be under one roof and building an addition onto a home sound relatively straightforward, but there are legal and financial implications to think through as well.
 For example, if you’re purchasing a larger home with your parent(s), how will this asset be titled?
 How will the mortgage, insurance, maintenance, taxes and utilities be divvied up?
 If an addition to your current home is necessary, who will pay for it?
 Some of these decisions may disqualify seniors from Medicaid and other benefits if they are done incorrectly.

 Once you’ve decided that living together is a good idea, it’s wise to consult an experienced attorney to work through the details and put everything in writing.
 You’ll want to get some sort of signed agreement stipulating the terms of the living arrangement, such as contributions to household expenses, payment for care and other services provided, etc. Not only will this ensure that all the details have been seen to and everyone is on the same page, but it will also create an official record describing the nature of these financial transactions that will satisfy Medicaid, should your parent ever need to apply.

-Architect Aaron D. Murphy, owner of ADM Architecture in Poulsbo, Washington, believes that four main factors should guide the decision-making process when it comes to building an in-law suite:
+Aaron D. Murphy, architect, Certified Aging-in-Place Specialist and owner of ADM Architecture in Poulsbo, Washington, believes that four main factors should guide the decision-making process:

 - Property setbacks.
 How far back is your home set on your property?

 - Community zoning laws.
 Will your community allow you to make this addition?
 Will the addition change your home from a one-family dwelling to a two-family dwelling, something which your home zoning may not allow?

 - Personal lifestyle.
 Families must consider and understand everyone’s needs for privacy vs. interaction and convenience.
 Does an addition meet these needs, or would another alternative be a better fit?